Aide financière

 We know that cost is on the minds of many families who are considering independent schools.
 Providing access and affordability are essential to creating a socio-economically diverse educational community.

 Our financial aid program helps ensure that talented students from a wide range of socioeconomic backgrounds can attend College Prep.
 All financial aid awards are grants that do not need to be repaid.
-This year, 26% of College Prep students receive financial support, with an average grant of more than $30,000.
+This year, 27% of College Prep students receive financial aid, with an average grant of more than $32,000.
 The financial aid budget exceeds $3 million, with individual grants ranging from $3,500 to full tuition.

 Families are required to complete a financial aid application and submit supporting documents annually.
 Grants may be adjusted up or down, though a family whose financial circumstances doesn't change much during their time at College Prep can expect similar levels of support each year.

-College Prep awards financial aid based on the guidelines and methodology used by the School and Student Services.
-Families applying for financial aid should submit the online application by January 12, 2023.
+College Prep awards financial aid based on the methodology used by Clarity Financial Aid as well as our own financial aid guidelines.
+First-time applicants for financial aid should submit the online application by January 9, 2024.

 There is a separate non-refundable $100 fee for the application for admission to College Prep.
 To inquire about a full or partial waiver for this fee, please email admissions@college-prep.org or call (510) 652-4364.